lvsl123/tarot-new/README.md

 for yourself only and use a browser to open the file from there instead.
 By doing so the browser will see the local file as a web page and will gratefully honour your request

+Another method is to open an account in plnkr.co like I did and directly folk the copy of my code and save it for your own use.
+The link can be shared this way even if the webpage is set to be private only

 # please view the text in code ^^;
 # blog (major arcana only) http://lvslprogramming.wordpress.com
 # code preview: https://plnkr.co/plunk/Zf9wlMsBljtKGvt9